ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

 title: "The encoder-decoder model as a dimensionality reduction technique"
 date:   2021-01-21
 categories: [machine learning]
-tags: ['machine learning', Python, Tensorflow]
+tags: ['machine learning', 'Principal Component Analysis', Python, Tensorflow]
 description: Introduction to the encoder-decoder model, also known as autoencoder, for dimensionality reduction
 ---